What makes anger management a challenge for you?

 Honestly, if it was just extra work, I wouldn’t get so angry.

 My problem is the string of negative, false, and/or unrealistic “self-talk” that accompanies my thoughts.
-This self-talk is what hammers my Emotions Button.
+In other words, the italicized thoughts above.
+This self-talk is what hammers my Emotions Button, making me need anger management in the first place.
 Nothing puts up your defenses like feeling attacked or taken advantage of.
 Righteous anger, gives me the ganas to fight for what is right and good.
 Defensive anger blinds me to what is right and good; it causes me to lash out indiscriminately.

 If I place more value on a clean house, then the negative self-talk my mind hears can pull the roof down on all our heads.
 If I take a breath and force myself to change my perspective (i.e. realize that a clean house isn’t more valuable than the grace of overlooking simple mistakes), then life goes on.